|

 upon stopping, such as whether or not to invest in a

-project or to acquit or convict a defendant after an information acquisition
+project or to acquit or convict a defendant after an

+into account.
 Persistent Private Information Revisited with Alex Bloedel and Vijay Krishna, R&R in Econometrica ·

 We revisit Williams’ (Econometrica, 2011) model of